- Course summary

 As preparation for research, this module will require you to undertake a number of tasks related to your discipline.
 These include a précis of an article, a critical commentary of two book reviews, your own book review, and a proposal for a dissertation with an annotated bibliography.
 Seminars will take place weekly in the first semester, with one-to-one supervision for any dissertation's following thereafter.

-Critical Perspectives - 20 credits (delivered by BIMM)
+Critical Perspectives - 20 credits

 The Critical Perspectives module gives you the opportunity to develop an understanding of key critical approaches to the study of popular music through examination of key literature.
 Through analysis, critical thinking and research methodologies you will enhance your status as an informed practitioner, greatly expanding your meta cognitive approach to the popular music idiom.